- While research into the exact mechanism that causes migraine is ongoing, CGRP is known to play a role in migraine pain2

 - CGRP acts at multiple sites along the trigeminovascular pathway, causing vasodilation, inflammation, and pain3

-UBRELVY is the first acute treatment for migraine that blocks CGRP5-7*
+UBRELVY is the first acute treatment for migraine that directly blocks CGRP5-7

-CGRP plays a key role in migraine attacks, binding to CGRP receptors to cause pain, inflammation, and vasodilation1,8-10
+CGRP plays a key role in migraine attacks, binding to CGRP receptors to cause pain, inflammation, and vasodilation1,2,8,9

-MIGRAINE PATHOPHYSIOLOGY CGRP is released, causing meningeal vessel expansion and pain signaling1,9,10
+MIGRAINE PATHOPHYSIOLOGY CGRP is released, causing meningeal vessel expansion and pain signaling1,2,9

 UBRELVY Targets the CGRP receptor itself, blocking CGRP from attaching5

-TRIPTANS 5HT1B/1D agonists that constrict blood vessels and prevent release of neuropeptides; those already released continue to circulate1,3,9,10
+TRIPTANS 5HT1B/1D agonists that constrict blood vessels and prevent release of neuropeptides; those already released continue to circulate1-3,9

-BARBITURATES This class of drug acts by potentiating GABA-induced increase in chloride conductance.
-They enhance GABA binding to GABA A receptors11
+BARBITURATES This class of drug acts by potentiating GABA-induced increases in chloride conductance.
+They enhance GABA binding to GABA A receptors10

-NSAIDs The main effect of nonsteroidal anti-inflammatory drugs is the blockade of the enzyme cyclooxygenase (COX) receptors12
+NSAIDs The main effect of nonsteroidal anti-inflammatory drugs is the blockade of cyclooxygenase (COX) receptors11

 The clinical significance of these data is not known.

-UBRELVY displays near dose-proportional pharmacokinetics within the range of 40 to
+UBRELVY displays dose-proportional pharmacokinetics within the recommended dose range.5